-Expectations and Recognition for those on the MarinTrust IP
+7.0 Expectations and Recognition for those on the MarinTrust IP

+The MarinTrust Improver Programme claim can only be made by marine ingredient production factories.
 In order to use the MarinTrust IP claim applicants must comply with the following:

 - Apply via the MarinTrust IP process and conform to all assurance steps within it.
-The applicant may be recognised once the FIP is approved and a MarinTrust audit passed. - Must meet improvement milestones during the process. - Must conform to the surveillances and peer reviews throughout the process.
+The applicant may be recognised once the FIP is accepted and a MarinTrust audit passed. - Must meet improvement milestones during the process. - Must conform to the surveillances and peer reviews throughout the process.

-Should the applicant comply with the above expectations and as outlined in this application document, the following recognition will be provided by MarinTrust:
+Should the applicant comply with the above expectations and those outlined in this application document, the following recognition will be provided by MarinTrust:

-- MarinTrust IP status (listed on the MarinTrust website on the IP accepted sites page, here). - A document of acceptance will be provided to the applicant outlining the scope of the acceptance.
+- MarinTrust IP acceptance status (listed on the MarinTrust website on the IP accepted sites page, here). - A document of acceptance will be provided by MarinTrust to the applicant outlining the scope of the acceptance.